-- Funding Mechanism:
+- AHRQ Funding Amount:$499,987

-The On-Time Quality Improvement for Long-term Care project was funded by AHRQ in part to assist nursing homes to implement best practice guidelines in pressure ulcer care through workflow redesign and process improvements integrated into the daily work of front-line caregivers.
-While the On-Time program had demonstrated success in early testing, a formal evaluation examining the effectiveness of this unique approach in reducing pressure ulcer incidence was needed as wide-spread dissemination had been considered.
-In response to this need, AHRQ funded a rigorous evaluation of the On-Time Pressure Ulcer program.
+The On-Time Quality Improvement for Long-term Care project was funded by AHRQ in part to help nursing homes implement best practice guidelines in pressure ulcer care through workflow redesign and process improvements integrated into the daily work of front-line caregivers.
+While the On-Time program demonstrated success in early testing, a formal evaluation examining the effectiveness of this unique approach in reducing pressure ulcer incidence was needed as wide-spread dissemination was considered.
+In response, AHRQ funded a rigorous evaluation of the On-Time Pressure Ulcer program.

 - Evaluate the effect of the On-Time Pressure Ulcer program by comparing 12 New York nursing homes that have implemented the program with 13 control nursing homes.
+(Achieved)

 - Design the tools and establish the foundation for a fall prevention implementation effort using an approach similar to the On-Time Pressure Ulcer Prevention program, including standardized documentation data elements that can be integrated into everyday practice, actionable reports of resident fall risk factors, and tracking tools.
+(Achieved)

 - Develop an evidence-based systems approach for identifying, managing, and monitoring multiple risk factors for hospitalizations and ED visits.
+(Achieved)

 - Develop the On-Time Train-the-Trainer and TeamSTEPPS for long-term care curricula.
+(Achieved)

-The study team found a statistically significant reduction in pressure ulcer incidence associated with the joint implementation of four core On-Time components.
+Impact and Findings: The study team found a statistically significant reduction in pressure ulcer incidence associated with the joint implementation of four core On-Time components.
 Impacts vary with implementation of specific component combinations.
 On-Time implementation was associated with sizeable reductions in pressure ulcer incidence, implying significant improvements in health outcomes and substantial cost savings.